AlextheYounga/us-federal-code/usc/title-6-domestic-security/chapter-1-homeland-security-organization/subchapter-ii-information-analysis-and-infrastructure-protection/part-a-information-and-analysis-and-infrastructure-protection;-access-to-information/sec-124i.md

 #### (2) Program name ####

-The program under this section shall be known as the “Homeland Security Information Sharing Fellows Program”.
+The program under this section shall be known as the "Homeland Security Information Sharing Fellows Program".

 #### (b) Eligibility ####